hardware-wallets-and-cryptography/f469-disco/README.md

 ## Run Unit Tests

-Currently unittests work only on linuxport, and there are... not many...
+Currently unit tests run against the MicroPython Unix port, and there are... not many...
 Contributions are very welcome!

 ```
 make test